Xunius/Menotexport/README.md

 * [a blog sharing a workaround](https://hk.saowen.com/a/2238ee56dccb0df24eb98973c499f19ebdf1058e36ea713689b049c32563a9db)
 * [issue report](https://github.com/Xunius/Menotexport/issues/25)

 I haven't got time to look into this, and I have little experience handling sqlite data encryption/decryption.
-So if anyone can offer any suggestion it will be greatly appreciated.
+So if anyone can offer any suggestion it will be greatly appreciated, including any advises on potential legal issues distributing a tool like this that bypasses their encryption.

 Also if you encounter an error when trying to run this tool on your local database file:
 ```